Perspective | Game 7 of the 1925 World Series was the best anyone had seen — if only they could

 “Then that’s what I saw,” Owens said.

-Johnson got two outs, and would have been out of the inning with a 6-5 lead except for Peckinpaugh’s drop.
-But Pirate Hall of Famer Pie Traynor blasted a drive to right-center field.
+Johnson got two outs and would have been out of the inning with a 6-5 lead except for Peckinpaugh’s drop.
+But Hall of Famer Pie Traynor blasted a drive to right-center field.
 Reporters claimed both Washington outfielders disappeared in pursuit as Traynor tried for an inside-the-park home run.
-Out of the fog came a relay throw from the barrier, straight to Harris who gunned down Traynor at the plate, to keep the score tied at 6.
+Out of the fog came a relay throw from the barrier and straight to Harris, who gunned down Traynor at the plate to keep the score tied at 6.

 Seldom has a player needed to atone more than Peckinpaugh, who was shaking as he returned to the dugout after his seventh error, according to accounts of the game.
 In his career, Peckinpaugh averaged one homer every 150 at-bats.
-But in the eighth, he blasted a ball to left-center that, once again, was lost in the fog to fans and reporters.
+But in the eighth, he blasted a ball to left-center that, again, was lost in the fog to fans and reporters.
 (Honest, every account has it this way.)
 Then a yell came, “It’s a home run!”

 Peckinpaugh, in tears, was carried to the dugout by his mates.
-That 7-6 lead seemed large with Johnson, backed by formidable reliever Firpo Marberry.
-In ’24, Harris had created a new baseball role: what we now call high-leverage relieving.
+That 7-6 lead seemed large with Johnson backed by formidable reliever Firpo Marberry.
+In 1924, Harris had created a new baseball role: what we now call a high-leverage reliever.
 Marberry, widely considered the first modern relief pitcher, was a power arm, not an afterthought.

 But Marberry never got into the game in the disastrous eighth inning.
 Harris stuck with Johnson.
-And stuck, and stuck.
-After a two-out Pirate double, Johnson allowed another double to tie the score.
+And stuck.
+And stuck.
+After a two-out double, Johnson allowed another double to tie the score at 7.
 Surely, now, even if a hitter too late, you call for Marberry.
 Or someone.
-Although visibly exhausted, Johnson stayed still and allowed a walk.
+Although visibly exhausted, Johnson stayed in and allowed a walk.

-Here is the mood from the New York Times: “Water, mud, fog, mist, sawdust, fumbles, muffs, wild throws, wild pitches, one near fistfight, impossible rallies … Players wallowing ankle deep in mud, pitchers slipping as they delivered the ball, athletes skidding and sloshing, falling full length, dropping soaked baseballs — there you have part of the picture.”
+Here is the mood from the New York Times: “Water, mud, fog, mist, sawdust, fumbles, muffs, wild throws, wild pitches, one near fistfight, impossible rallies. … Players wallowing ankle deep in mud, pitchers slipping as they delivered the ball, athletes skidding and sloshing, falling full length, dropping soaked baseballs — there you have part of the picture.”

 Despite this, Johnson rose to the moment “with mud shackling his ankles” and got what should have been the out he needed to escape still tied at 7.
 And he got it against Carey, who already had four hits.
 Just a groundball to … Peckinpaugh.

-Blame the mud, the rain and the slick ball, if you want.
-Or call it the balance of luck after the two bad-hop balls to third that were so central to the Senators win in Game 7 a year earlier.
+Blame the mud, the rain and the slick ball if you want.
+Or call it the balance of luck after the two bad-hop balls to third that were so central to the Senators’ win in Game 7 a year earlier.
 Peckinpaugh threw high to second for his eighth error.

-Harris stuck with Johnson.
-To face Hall of Famer Kiki Cuyler, who that season hit .356 with 43 doubles, 26 triples, 18 homers, 144 runs and 43 steals — the complete package of menace.
+Harris stuck with Johnson to face Hall of Famer Kiki Cuyler, who that season hit .357 with 43 doubles, 26 triples, 18 homers, 144 runs and 41 stolen bases — the complete package of menace.

 Cuyler hit what appeared to be a grand slam.
 The gods, perhaps Johnson fans, decreed that the umps call it a mere ground-rule double — still enough for a 9-7 lead that held.

 After the game, Johnson found Peckinpaugh and embraced him.
-It wasn’t his leg or the rain or the errors or all the innings in trying to become the first man to win three games in the same World Series, the Big Train said.
+It wasn’t his leg or the rain or the errors or all the innings, the Big Train said.
 It was his fault.
 He lost.

 Blame me, Walter Johnson said.